 A summary of recent advances in the nature vs. nurture debate.

 Posted Jul 11, 2013

-So, you come to this post with the implicit belief that your personality is most certainly influenced by your genes.
+So, you may come to this post with the sense that there are specific genes that shape particular personality traits.
 What if I told that this is not what the most recent research in behavioral genetics would suggest?

 Genes and Personality: The Early Years